chase-moskal/snapstate/readme.md

 ⛹️ changes are debounced, avoiding duplicate updates
 🕵️ track only the properties you are using
 🛠️ typescript types
+💖 free and open source, just for you

 snapstate is our mobx replacement. mobx is great, but ridiculously large at like 50 KB. snapstate aims to replace mobx, but it's only a few hundred lines. when you minify and gzip it, it's probably like 1 or 2 KB.